Reddaxi/Obsidian_BloodBanner/Factions/The Party/Alexandros/Alexandros Deguilliere.md

 - Andrew Hoyt (Queen only)
 - William NoName (Queek only)
 - Kurt NoName
 	- My lord and saviour.
-Kurt Baker is a vital part
+Kurt Baker is a vital part of the Siege of Redbrams

 The Noble Houses of the Redbram Area